TOEFL iBT Passing Scores Changed MORE >>

 Additionally, NABP cannot inform you if you did not pass the TOEFL iBT and cannot provide your individual score reports.
-To determine if you passed or failed, please reference the English language proficiency score requirements indicated on page 2 in the FPGEC Application Bulletin.
+To determine if you passed or failed, please reference the English language proficiency score requirements indicated in the FPGEC Application Bulletin.

 Final Evaluation (Up to 10 Weeks)